Kallang River body parts murder: Leong’s first statements

 Meanwhile, in his first statements, Leong denied the murder charge.
 He said that having been together for a year, Liu Hong Mei, who came to his house on the morning of 15 June 2005, had asked him if he can come back to China with her to start anew together.
 Leong said he could not bear to do so because he still loved his wife and three adult children.
 He said that Liu, who was feeling despondent about their relationship, suggested to him that they shall die together.
 Leong also claimed that to show her sincerity, Liu willingly allowed him to strangle her first, then he shall strangle himself.
 Leong agreed to since he similarly felt despondent about the hopeless future of their relationship.
 He insisted that he loved her and felt mentally tortured about her death, and claimed no intention to kill her.

 Using a towel, Leong claimed he strangled Liu from the front until she died.
-Initially, Leong contemplated killing himself by strangulation after Liu's death in accordance with their mutual suicide pact, but upon seeing her deathly bluish face, Leong chickened out and could not bring himself to do it.
-Out of panic to conceal the body, given that one of his daughters was due to come home later in the evening at 6 pm, he knew he had to do it quickly.
-Leong then told Inspector Roy Lim that he used a meat cleaver and a rubber mallet to cut up Liu's dead body.
+Initially, Leong contemplated killing himself by strangulation after Liu's death in accordance with their mutual suicide pact, but upon seeing her bluish face, Leong backed off and could not bring himself to do it.
+Out of panic to conceal the body, given that one of his daughters was due to come home later in the evening, he knew that he had to do it quickly.
+Leong then told Inspector Lim that he used a meat cleaver and a rubber mallet to dismember Liu's body.
 He did so by knocking the mallet against the cleaver to cut through the bones.
 In total, he chopped up the body into seven pieces, mainly her head, upper torso, lower torso, shins and feet, before packing them up in five separate packages using boxes and plastic bags.

-After he finished the grisly deed, Leong said that he washed the toilet and cleaned himself up.
+After he had finished, Leong said that he washed the toilet and cleaned himself up.
 He then rode his son's bicycle to dispose of the feet and both Liu's shoes and belongings.
 Afterwards, he quickly returned home to dispose of the other body parts into Kallang River and other places.
 After disposing of the body parts, Leong returned home at 5 pm to clean up the meat cleaver, and prepared to go to work in his usual night shift at 7 pm.